johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 games ran on these big boys too.

-As a result of all this, game developers started to take advantage of the extra RAM of the newer Amiga models from the early '90s onwards.
-But as the majority of the userbase was stuck on the venerable Amiga 500, many developers took a "progressive enhancement" approach.
+As a result of all this, game developers started to take advantage of the extra RAM of newer Amiga models from the early '90s onwards.
+But as the majority of the userbase was stuck on the venerable Amiga 500, most developers took a "progressive enhancement" approach.
 The base game could run on the de-facto standard Amiga 500 expanded to 1 MB (via the 512 KB trapdoor Slow RAM expansion), then if you had more memory, you would get extra animations, more varied graphics and sound effects, or maybe even some extra music.
-At the very least, the game would keep the already loaded data in memory, resulting in less loading from the slow floppies and less disk swapping.
+Some games could even utilise faster CPUs to enhance the experience.
+At the very least, the game would keep the already loaded data in memory to avoid reloading it from the slow floppies from time to time, which in turn can drastically reduce the need for disk swapping as well.

 Naturally, this approach meant they could not use the enhanced graphics capabilities of AGA Amigas as that would break compatibility with the huge OCS/ECS user base.
 What this means for us is all we really need is the same old Amiga 500 setup, just with the RAM maxed out.
-Only the later ECS Agnus chip supports more than 512 KB of Chip RAM (also called as "Fat Agnus" because it was bigger than the original chip).
+Only the later ECS Agnus chip supports more than 512 KB of Chip RAM (also called as "Fat Agnus" because she was a much larger lady than the original slim Agnus[^fat-agnus]).
 So we'll need to emulate an **ECS Agnus** chipset, which is basically OCS with the Agnus swapped out to the ECS version.
-Although WinUAE lets you configure more than 512 KB of Chip RAM with a full OCS chipset, I don't think that's even possible on real hardware, and that would definitely break some games (e.g., the music in **Pirates!** becomes very distorted with OCS and at least 1 MB of Chip RAM).
+Although WinUAE lets you configure more than 512 KB of Chip RAM with a full OCS chipset, I don't think that's even possible on real hardware, and that would definitely break some games (e.g., the music in [Pirates!](https://amiga.abime.net/games/view/pirates) becomes very distorted with OCS and at least 1 MB of Chip RAM).

+[^fat-agnus]: According to the legend, these custom chips were named after
+    their designer's girlfriends and wives.
+Well, I'm not entirely sure the name "Fat Agnus" would've gone down well with that particular lady the chip was supposedly named after...
+A much more believable story is that the name **Lorraine** (the codename for the Amiga development project) was picked after the Hi-Toro (the developer company) president's wife, and these female chip names were simply acronyms/abbreviations.
+So **Agnus** stands for **A**ddress **G**e**N**erator **U**nit**S** (no female feelings were hurt in the process!), **Denise** for **D**isplay **EN**abler, and **Paula** for **P**orts, **A**udio, **U**ART and **L**ogic, which incidentally _was_ the name of the chip designer's girlfriend.

-Although "full ECS" chipsets have an improved graphics chip (ECS Denise) which can display additional graphics modes, these were only used by high-end professional applications (because you needed a special expensive monitor).
+Although "full ECS" chipsets have an improved graphics chip (ECS Denise) which can display additional graphics modes, they were only used by high-end professional applications (because you needed a special expensive monitor to make some practical use of them).
 No game or demo used the new ECS features for anything.
-Even Commodore shipped the newer generation Amiga 500 models with this mixture of the ECS and OCS chips (OCS Paula and Denise with ECS Agnus), and that's what we'll emulate as it has the widest compatibility (ECS Denise is not fully backward compatible).
+Even Commodore shipped the newer generation Amiga 500 models with this mixture of the ECS and OCS chips (OCS Paula and Denise with ECS Agnus), and that's what we'll emulate as it has the widest compatibility (ECS Denise is not fully backward compatible with OCS Denise).

 Researching whether a particular game can benefit from extra RAM is time consuming, and sometimes the manual doesn't even contain relevant info about